 Online Master of Business Administration/Master of Public Health Dual Degree Curriculum

 The dual Master of Business Administration(MBA)/Master of Public Health (MPH)/degree offers students the opportunity to combine advanced studies in leadership and public health.
-The program requires the successful completion of 98 credit hours—44 toward the MBA, and 46 toward the MPH and 8 towards electives.
+The program requires the successful completion of 64 credit hours—30 toward the MBA and 34 toward the MPH.

 Master of Business Administration Foundation Courses (30 credits)

 Explore the preparation, interpretation, and analysis of the balance sheet, income statement, and cash flows.
 You will examine the rationale for and implications of important accounting concepts, the selection of alternatively acceptable accounting methods, and their varying effects of valuation and net income determination and reporting.
 You'll gain an understanding of the many analytical tools utilized to explore complex accounting information in your role as a vital manager or executive in a global organization.

 Students will study fundamental concepts of Economics, including supply and demand as well as methods of measuring economic performance, such as GDP, inflation, and unemployment.
 Other topics include the causes of instability in the economy and potential corrective measures.